-Spain, at least to any appreciable extent, such tendencies are enervated and devoid of real life.
-The result is that it becomes practically impossible to organize any of the groups around a central authority, the tendency being rather towards fragmentation into still smaller groups which in many cases have only a purely personal significance.
 To this factor must be added another which is of particular importance and which alone can give some idea of what extremely imprecise limits distinguish the Catholic attitudes of support, or of opposition, with regard to the Franco regime.
-The fact is that the majority of these groups or persons have changed their position on more than one occasion over the past twenty years, or have given varying expressions to their support or opposition towards the regime.
-These variations have been occasioned by the different changes since 1939 in the governmental structure, or in the international political scene.
+The fact is that the majority of these groups or persons have changed their position on more than one occasion ver the past twenty years, or have given varying expressions to their support or opposition toward the regime.
+These variations have been occasioned by the different changes since 1939 in the governmental structure or in the international political scene.
 Some who at first collaborated actively with the regime have later preferred to adopt a position of indifference or of opposition.
-In others the process has been just the contrary.
+In others, the process has been just the contrary.
 Only a few have consistently refused to give any measure of support to the regime.

 This combination of factors makes it almost impossible to draw a clear picture of the opposition.
-It should suffice however to recall that in the ranks of the opposition are found Catholics (who, as we have stated, are members of the several Associations of the Faithful already listed) of all tendencies: from the liberal monarchists of the Unión Española to members of the old C.E.D.A. and certain intellectuals grouped around Gil Robles or Giménez Fernández; and from monarchical traditionalists to Falangists and conservative Republicans, Nevertheless, it may be helpful to examine the reasons which led these Catholics to oppose the Franco regime.
+It should suffice however to recall that in the ranks of the opposition are found Catholics (who, as we have stated, are members of the several associations of the faithful already listed) of all tendencies: from the liberal monarchists of the Unión Española to members of the old C.E.D.A., and certain intellectuals grouped around Gil Robles or Giménez Fernández; and from monarchical traditionalists to Falangists and conservative republicans.
+Nevertheless, it may be helpful to examine the reasons which led these Catholics to oppose the Franco regime.

 The first consideration, of course, is that this regime can be reduced in the last analysis to a form of personal power.
 The purpose of the civil war was not the establishment of a dictatorship, but of a regime that would permit the Spanish people to live together in peace-which had become impossible under the Second Republic.
-The concentration of power, no doubt necessary during the war and even in the immediate post-war period, has been excessively prolonged, with the result that Spain has seen herself deprived of well-grounded and lasting institutions, and left dependent on the life of one man as the only guarantee of peace and order.
+The concentration of power, no doubt necessary during the war and even in the immediate postwar period, has been excessively prolonged, with the result that Spain has seen herself deprived of well-grounded and lasting institutions, and left dependent on the life of one man as the only guarantee of peace and order.
 As if this first consequence of personal power-the lack of basic institutions-were not enough to feed the prejudices of the opposition, it is joined by another and not less inevitable consequence: the restriction of political liberties.

-The other criticisms which are directed against the regime all centre on the same basic defect: the lack of adequate freedom of the Press and of information, the political indifference of the country, the inconsistency which is held to exist between an advanced social legislation and its loose and ineffectual fulfilment, and so on.
+The other criticisms which are directed against the regime all center on the same basic defect: the lack of adequate freedom of the press and of information, the political indifference of the country, the inconsistency which is held to exist between an advanced social legislation and its loose and ineffectual fulfillment, and so on.

-The consideration of these and other like defects in the present Spanish political system have led the Catholics to whom we refer to adopt a position which, in an adaptation of Arnold Lunn's idea, could be defined as that of those who hold that the presence of 30 per cent of unacceptable elements vitiates the whole and renders it advisable to deny it any support.
-Naturally this general attitude covers a whole range of expressions, from simple abstention to absolute opposition, passing through various stages of relative opposition or criticism towards one or several aspects of the governmental system.
+The consideration of these and other like defects in the present Spanish political system has led the Catholics to whom we refer to adopt a position which, in an adaptation of Arnold Lunn's idea, could be defined as that of those who hold that the presence of 30 per cent of unacceptable elements vitiates the whole and renders it advisable to deny it any support.
+Naturally, this general attitude covers a whole range of expressions, from simple abstention to absolute opposition, passing through various stages of relative opposition or criticism toward one or several aspects of the governmental system.